pyx-project/pyx/manual/graph.rst

    *min* and *max* give the range of the variable.
 If not set, the range spans the whole axis range.
 The axis range might be set explicitly or implicitly by ranges of other data. *points* is the number of points for which the function is calculated.
-The points are choosen linearly in terms of graph coordinates.
+The points are chosen linearly in terms of graph coordinates.

    *context* allows for accessing external variables and functions.
 Additionally to the identifiers in *context*, the variable name and the functions shown in the